 Student Code of Behaviour

-The higher education Student Code of Behaviour lays out standards of behaviour expected from undergraduate and postgraduate students and the procedures followed in cases of alleged misconduct.
+Our Student Code of Behaviour lays out the standards of behaviour expected from undergraduate and postgraduate students and the procedures followed in cases of alleged misconduct.

 Data protection and privacy

 The EU’s new General Data Protection Regulation (GDPR) governs all data that companies hold on individuals.
 Find out what this means for NTU and how we manage your personal data.

 Our privacy statement explains what types of personal information will be gathered when you visit our website(s) or use our digital services, and how this information will be used.